Bar0cc0/DocLibrary/PostgreSQL.md

 -- Enable pruning to skip scanning partitions that do not match the query conditions.
 SET enable_partition_pruning = on;

--- Create a partitioned table BY RANGE
-CREATE TABLE sales (
+-- Create a partitioned table (root node) BY RANGE CREATE TABLE sales (
 	id SERIAL PRIMARY KEY,
 	sale_date DATE NOT NULL,
 	amount DECIMAL(10, 2) NOT NULL
 ) PARTITION BY RANGE (sale_date); -- BY LIST, HASH, or RANGE

--- Create partitions for specific range
-CREATE TABLE sales_2023 PARTITION OF sales
+-- Create partitions for specific range (leaf nodes) CREATE TABLE sales_2023 PARTITION OF sales
 	FOR VALUES FROM ('2023-01-01') TO ('2024-01-01');
 CREATE TABLE sales_2024 PARTITION OF sales